-research activities are grounded in theories of stress and coping, health behavior, and counseling and development.
+Our research activities are grounded in theories of stress and coping, health behavior, and counseling and development.

 Our goal is to explore the ways in which these two groups' unique strengths and stressors interact with coping strategies to influence well-being.

-core strives to provide students with expert training in the conduct and dissemination of research.
+CORE strives to provide students with expert training in the conduct and dissemination of research.

 Because our research is applied in nature, and because psychological and social scientific findings have much to contribute to everyday life, CORE seeks to support community and public policy decisions.

 As such, dissemination and translation of research findings to both scientific and community venues is a top priority.